ddd-by-examples/library/docs/design-level.md

 ## Expiring a hold

+According to the domain description, any **close-ended hold** is active until it is either checked out by **patron** or expired.
+The expiration check is done automatically by the system at the **beginning of the day**:

 ![Expiring hold example 1](images/dl/expiringhold/example-1.png)

+When the book is **placed on hold** and the hold is **cancelled** before its expiration due date, it shouldn't be registered as expired hold:

 ![Expiring hold example 2](images/dl/expiringhold/example-2.png)

+The expiration check should mark each hold as expired only once:

 ![Expiring hold example 3](images/dl/expiringhold/example-3.png)

 ## Registering overdue checkout